Information

 Is a non-binary settler and multidisciplinary visual artist living and working in so-called Vancouver, Canada, on the unceded lands of the xʷməθkwəy̓əm (Musqueam), skwxwú7mesh (Squamish) and səl̓ílwətaʔ (Tsleil-Waututh) nations.

 Brandon holds a BDes in communication design from Emily Carr University (2010).
 They co-founded the gallery FIELD Contemporary in Vancouver, BC (2014-2019); alongside Daniel Jefferies and Avalon Mott.
+They work as a fine arts preparator and museum mount maker outside of their studio practice.

 © 2025